SanoSenpai/dasigV2/README.md

 # Dasig
 This project is a browser-based Angular application.

+## Requirements
+Ensure you have Node.js installed on your system, then proceed to run npm install.
+This command will fetch and install all necessary packages for the project.

 ## Development server
 To start the development server, run npm start.
 This will launch the application in your default web browser at http://localhost:4200/.
 The application will automatically reload if you make any changes to the source files.